T Level in Construction: Design, Surveying and Planning

 You need to be highly motivated and demonstrate a keen personal interest in pursuing a professional construction role.
 Offers of a place on the course are dependent on your achieved qualifications and successful interview.
 You will need one of the following:

 - An Intermediate Diploma in a relevant subject area to a Merit or Distinction grade.
-The candidate should also have GCSE English and Maths at grade 5 or above (higher C).
+The candidate should also have GCSE English and Maths at grade 4 or above.

 What will you learn?